 Banks, for me, are out of touch with the modern world of work.
-People travel more and expect to transfer money, collect money in different currencies, charge clients anywhere in the world, and pay fewer fees.
+People travel more and expect to collect money in different currencies, charge clients anywhere in the world, and pay fewer fees.

-Transferwise is answering these demands with cloud-based banking technology.
+Wise is answering these demands with cloud-based banking technology.

 Financial institutions charge us high fees because: